puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

    ``` bash
    pdk new module hello_module
    ```

+   Optionally, to skip the interview questions and generate the module with default values, use the ``skip-interview` flag when you generate the module:

+   `pdk new module foo --skip-interview`

-1. Respond to PDK's dialog questions in the terminal.
+1. Respond to the PDK dialog questions in the terminal.
 To accept the default value for any question, hit **Enter**.

 1. If the metadata that PDK displays is correct, confirm with `Y` to generate the module.
 If it is incorrect, enter `n` to cancel and start over.